mghirsch42/evogenex/README.md

 The scripts in kmeans/ provides code to cluster the results and make the heatmap in Figure 2. kmeans.py runs kmeans clustering on the results (with a defined random seed for reproducibility). heatmap.py plots the clusters as a heatmap.

+## dN/dS evaluation

+Scripts to run dN/dS methods are in the dNdS/ folder.
+To run dN/dS using the counting method, you can run dNdS_by_counts.py.
+To run dNdScv, first you will need to download the GRCm38.p2 mouse reference genome (NCBI RefSeq assembly GCF_000001635.22; https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001635.22/).
+The script assumes this file is in the highest level folder and named RefCDS_mouse_GRCm38.p2.rda, however you can modify the code to point to the file in your directories.
+Second, run get_mut_table.py.
+This will generate a csv file with the mutation information as needed for dNdScv for the chosen regime (saves results in dNdS/mut_tables, assumes that folder exists).
+Then run dndscv.R.

+## Evaluate adaptivity in differentially expressed genes

+Scripts to evaluate the genes with adaptive expression within the differentially expressed genes between post-treatment responders and non-responders are in the eval_scripts/treatment_eval/ folder.
+The deseq2_eval.py script will calculate the number of genes with adaptive expression that are also differentially expressed and save the information about the adaptivity and differential expression to a file.

 ## Simulation

 ### Simulate data